danielduberg/irob_assignment_1/README.md

 The important part of this assignment is not that you write superb code.
 What we want you to focus on is to understand ROS.

-You should be able to explain the different ROS concepts, what nodes, topics, services, messages, actionlib, ect.
+You should be able to explain the different ROS concepts, nodes, topics, services, messages, actionlib, ect.
 You should be able to explain all lines in your code: why do you need a `rospy.init_node(...)`?
 What does `pub = rospy.Publisher(...)` and `pub.publish(...)` do?
 What is the `queue_size` parameter used for when you are calling `rospy.Publisher(...)`?

 #### (Will be) Frequently Asked Questions